 Highlights of the North Coast 500

 The North Coast 500 (NC500) route is Scotland’s answer to the famous American Route 66.
 Starting and finishing in Inverness, the route takes in just over 500 miles of fabulous north-west Scotland scenery and numerous attractions.
 The circular route can be completed clockwise or anti-clockwise and meanders through the counties of Caithness, Sutherland and Ross-shire.
-It is not a route for speedy driving but rather a place to take your time, stopping frequently to relish the views and finding lots of interesting highlights to enjoy along the way, Our Drive & Hike: North Coast 500 trip offers the chance to combine the 500-mile drive with plenty of walking and sightseeing opportunities.
+It is not a route for speedy driving but rather a place to take your time, stopping frequently to relish the views and finding lots of interesting highlights to enjoy along the way.
+Our Drive & Hike: North Coast 500 & Orkney trip offers the chance to combine the 500-mile drive with two nights on Orkney and plenty of walking and sightseeing opportunities.
 Here we reveal 10 highlights of the NC500.